-Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and former Head of the Management Science research group.
+Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and former Head of the Management Science research group (April 2008 - May 2017).
 Said is the Director of the Centre for Logistics and Heuristic Optimisation (CLHO) which he established.
 He also developed the MSc in Logistics and Supply Chain Management for which he originally acted as its Director of Studies.

-Prior to his appointment at Kent in 2005, Said was positioned at the University of Birmingham in the School of Mathematics for 15 years where in the latter years he acted as the Head of the Management Mathematics Group.
+Prior to his appointment at Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years where in the latter years he acted as the Head of the Management Mathematics Group.
 He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton (Institute of Mathematics) and Lancaster (School of Management) respectively.

-Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various countries, cultures, age and genders.
+Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various cultures, religion, colour, age and genders.

 Kent Business School